 There are many issues to take into consideration for bathroom design.
 I am an architect in New York and owner of Fontan Architecture.
 In this post, I will review an outline of how to design a modern bathroom using my own projects as examples.

 The first step for designing a bathroom will always be to determine what fixtures you want and how many of them.
 Of course, you need to figure out what physically fits in your space during this process.
 As an architect, I always begin a bathroom design by assessing the space for the bathroom and outlining the Bathroom Program.
 The Program is an architectural term for what goes into a space.
 For example, a potential program of a three piece bathroom could be a bathtub, one sink, and a toilet.

 After you come up with this list, we determine what sizes of fixtures will fit and what is optimal.
 We then figure out the appropriate layout.
 Once the layout of the bathroom is figured out, you can move onto the fun parts.
 Below is a list of some issues to consider when designing a bathroom layout.

 - How Much Open Space You Want

 - Door Location

 - ADA Accessibility

 Minimalist Bathroom Design

 Minimalism is at the core of modern architecture and interior design.
 Some of the best advice you will ever get when planning a renovation or a new building is to keep it simple.
 This will really have to do with your personality.
-You may not be a “keep it simple” kind of person.
-But consider minimal & simple design for your bathroom if you want to keep it modern.
+You may not be a “keep it simple” kind of person, but if you want to keep it modern, consider a more minimal & simple design for your bathroom.

 Textural materials can be one way to add a more dynamic level to a simple bathroom, such as this weathered look porcelain tile in what still feels like a modern and minimalist bathroom.